 The basic principles just developed apply equally well to the atoms more complex

 elements.
 In atoms containing two or more electrons, the electrons interact with

 each electron lies in a specific energy band and the orbits will be considered as

 an average the electron's position.

 Q7.
 What is energy motion called?

+Q8.
 How is invisible light changed to visible light in a fluorescent light?

 Shells and Subshells

 The difference between the atoms, insofar as their chemical activity and stability